Assugeni/milestone-projectOne/README.md

 - draft up rough ideas of content that would appear and where.
 - settled on final design.

-After playing with different and potential ideas for the design, as well as taking into consideration the user experience of today's music fans, it was decided that the following would be implemented:

-<h4>Navigation</h4>

-The navigation style I chose to use was a fixed navigation, due to the one page layout design.
-The fixed navigation allows for a user friendly experience on this site, as there are 7 sections (pages).

 <h4>Music and Videos accessible via "External Media" Accounts</h4>